top of page

 Alternatively, if you need a cost-effective solution for busy areas, polypropylene carpets can still deliver style and functionality.

-The response to the question "Which carpet fiber is best for you?" likely involves a blend of both throughout your home.
+The response to the question "Which carpet fibre is best for you?" likely involves a blend of both throughout your home.
 However, if you can, always invest in wool for your hallway and stairs.
 In the flooring industry, an 80% wool and 20% polypropylene (or any synthetic blend) is considered highly durable.

 Final Thoughts